 Marina Vallarta restaurants

-For a small area, there are a good number of cafes, restaurants, and bars to choose from in the Marina.
-Here’s a list of some of the best places to eat, drink, and be merry:
+Here’s a curated list of some of the best places to eat, drink, and be merry:

 Living in Marina Vallarta

-This upscale residential community sprang up in the 1980s when Puerto Vallarta became a popular alternative to Cancun and Acapulco.
+This upscale residential community emerged in the 1980s when Puerto Vallarta became a popular alternative to Cancun and Acapulco.

 With a new wave of snowbirds coming to Banderas Bay to escape the harsh winters up north, a new luxury neighborhood was created.